UI of the Costco checkout on a laptop, phone and tablet.

 Before:

 Costco.com had a checkout process designed exclusively for desktop users.
-Mobile users struggled to checkout or would abandon the process completely.
-There were four steps in the process that didn't align to industry best practices.
-Users were asked to focus on choices that they typically only made the first time they used the site like adding a new address or uncommon tasks like shipping to multiple addresses.
+Mobile users struggled to complete checkout or would abandon the process entirely.
+The flow included four steps that didn’t align with industry best practices.
+Users were asked to focus on choices they typically only made the first time they used the site—like adding a new address—or uncommon tasks such as shipping to multiple addresses.

 After:

-Costco.com's checkout experience was completely redesigned.
-The steps were streamlined from four down to three and the experience now focused on the needs of the majority of users.
-The new experience is fully responsive and designed from a mobile first perspective.
-It has received excellent reviews from both users and executives.
+Costco.com's checkout experience was completely redesigned from the ground up.
+Steps were streamlined from four down to three, with a focus on the needs of the majority of users.
+The experience is fully responsive and mobile-first.
+It received excellent reviews from both users and executives, and it remains largely unchanged today, demonstrating its durability.

 My Roles: